What is Mindfulness? Transform Your Life with Present-Moment Awareness

 One mind-moment is like another – only the content of awareness differs.
 Awareness does not change, but because what we are aware of changes, we give rise to the feeling that the look and feel of our experience change as well.

-But awareness is always the same.
+Present Moment Awareness is always the same.
 It does not change, nor can it be destroyed.
 There is no place in one mind moment to which it will “return.”
 Awareness can never become an object of itself since its nature is to know other things while remaining independent of them…

-We cannot be mindful while lost in memories plans for the future or fantasies about past experiences.
+We cannot be mindful while lost in memories, plans for the future, or fantasies about past experiences.
 Because consciousness has no viewpoint within it, there is no place from which to observe what is going on within it.

 Benefits of mindfulness